This plant has a mild fragrance

 The genus Epiphyllum is commonly known by a few names, such as Orchid Cactus and Climbing Cactus.
 It produces distinctive fishbone-shaped foliage with zig-zag margins.
 This genus contains around 10 species with smooth, green, deeply lobed leaves.
 Lobes are rounded to rectangular and this species produces 6-20cm long, yellow or white, nocturnal and sweetly scented blooms.
 If you are an early riser and usually early to bed, you may miss the show!
 These plants appreciate cool temperatures and actually need to be exposed to between 10-15 degrees Celsius in winter for a couple of weeks to force their night-time blooms.
-This genus originates from Mexico and is commonly grown as an ornamental plant both in the house and outdoors in its native environment of tropical forests in Guerrero, Jalisco, Nayarit and Oaxaca.
-They are epiphytic and thus grow without the need for soil substrate, they are naturally found in the forks of tree branches or in rock crevices where enough humus has accumulated to retain moisture.
+They originate from Mexico and is commonly grown as an ornamental plant both in the house and outdoors in its native environment of tropical forests in Guerrero, Jalisco, Nayarit and Oaxaca.
+Epiphyllum plants are epiphytic and thus grow without the need for soil substrate, they are naturally found in the forks of tree branches or in rock crevices where enough humus has accumulated to retain moisture.

 Common problems with Orchid Cactus

 They have few insect or disease problems.
 Watch out for standing water around the roots and don’t over water or fungus gnats and stem and root rot will become a problem.

 Take cuttings after flowering.
 Feed during spring during the growth season to encourage more long cane-like shoots and therefore more blooms.